aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 }
 // Do some more
 ```
-Here we see instruction stream where execution path depends on the id of the lane being executed.
+Here we see code where the execution path depends on the id of the lane being executed.
 Apparently different lanes have different values.
 So what should happen?
 There are different approaches to tackle this problem \[[4]\] but eventually they do approximately the same thing.
-One of such approaches is execution mask which I will focus on.
+One of such approaches is using execution masks which I will focus on.
 This approach is employed by pre-Volta Nvidia and AMD GCN GPUs.
-The core of execution mask is that we keep a bit for each lane within wave.
+The core of execution mask is that we keep a bit for each lane within the wave.
 If a lane has 0 set to its corresponding execution bit no registers will be touched for that lane by the next issued instruction.
-Effectively the lane shouldn't feel the impact of all the executed instruction as long as it's execution bit is 0.
-The way it works is that a wave traverses control flow graph in depth first order keeping a history of branches taken until no bits are set.
-I think it's better to follow an example.
+On source code level it's a bit more involved since the compiler can do tricks but eventually the observed state for a lane should be as if it was just scalar code.
+Effectively the lane shouldn't feel the impact(again, it's about the observable state) of all the executed instruction as long as it's execution bit is 0.
+The compiler usually linearizes control flow so that instruction pointer iterates over all instructions for all lanes.
+In the above example there'd be no branch! it's not needed on vector machine, you just switch lane bits.
+General GFC linearization is a big and complex topic but it should be straightforward for little code snippets.
-So lets say we have waves of width 8.
-This is how execution mask will look like for the kernel:
+So let's say we have waves of width 8.
+This is how execution mask will look like for the linearized kernel:
 ###### Example 1.
 Execution mask history
 ```c++
                                   // execution mask